 Don’t curse their roots next time you’re out riding — mountain bikers need trees like fish need water.
-Here’s five reasons why.
+Here are five reasons why.

 1. Need for speed